prasegaonkar/mgttg/README.md

 # Considerations

  - There could be cases or boundary conditions which might hae got missed or not are covered in the implemented solution.
-For such cases, this solution can be improved for such improvements, starting by adding failing tests.
+For such cases, this solution can be updated for such improvements, starting by adding failing tests.
  - The implemented behavior of this solution is defined entirely by written tests - nothing more, nothing less.
  - Maintainability, flexibility, testability are considered as underlying objectives for this approach.